 TV has long been viewed as a cost-effective vehicle for delivering reach, which still holds true today.
 According to one estimate that backed into pricing on a CPM basis, the average price across all national TV advertising in the U.S. is under $2.50, though TV CPMs are usually perceived to be at least 10 times higher.
 (The author, Simulmedia’s Dave Morgan, attributes this disconnect to the fact that TV CPMs are usually expressed in terms of primetime programming and against the coveted demo of 18- to 49-year-olds, ignoring the totality of TV’s massive reach.)

 To be clear, high-value programming can be expensive.
-The average CPM for primetime broadcast ads bought in the upfronts for the 2019–2020 TV season was $36.19, up 13.2% over the previous year, according to eMarketer.
-Then there’s scarce inventory that fetches astronomical prices: The average cost of a Super Bowl ad in 2020 was $5.6 million, up from $5.25 million in 2019.
+The average CPM for primetime broadcast ads bought in the upfronts for the 2020–2021 TV season was $45.03, up 19.4% over the previous year, according to research from Media Dynamics.
+Then there’s scarce inventory that fetches astronomical prices: The average cost of a Super Bowl ad in 2021 was $5.5 million, down slightly from the 2020 peak of $5.6 billion.

 Here’s a quick primer on how TV is priced and sold.